shraddha261006/ODT2026-Shraddha-Ashvanth/README.md

 - Why would someone want to try it again?

 **Response:**
 `The experience is of one that feels like it belongs in the virtual world just as much as the real one.
-We want the player to feel a sort of out of world feeling as their real life actions mimic a response in the digital.
-Some one would want to `
+We want the player to feel a sort of out of world feeling as their real life actions mimic a response in the digital. `

 ## 2.3 Design Persona
 Complete the sentence below: